beltram/spring-skaffold/README.md

 * ```curl -Lo skaffold https://storage.googleapis.com/skaffold/releases/latest/skaffold-darwin-amd64 && chmod +x skaffold && sudo mv skaffold /usr/local/bin```
 ### install docker and local kubernetes
 either minikube or docker for mac (for kubernetes).
 Optionally install istio
+## Use gradle cache
+Skaffold does not allow currently to pass options to docker build.
+Thus it prevents us from creating a volume containing gradle cache.
+The current workaround is to locally build a docker image with gradle local cached artifacts and use it as a base image Go to your gradle home folder
+Should be a .gradle folder ($HOME/.gradle on mac)
+Then go to caches/modules-2/files-2.1
+As pushing context to docker daemon might take time, it would be a good idea to clear your gradle cache (delete everything in this folder)
+Copy this dockerfile there
+Then execute
+docker build -t gradle-cache:latest .
 ## Run
 At project root
 * Run once